-Pursuant to the Bausch License Agreement, Bausch made an upfront payment of \$5.0 million (the "Upfront Payment") in October 2019, which is subject to a refund if the Bausch License Agreement is terminated in specified circumstances.
-In addition, Bausch has agreed to make additional payments of up to \$15.0 million upon the achievement of specified pre-launch development and regulatory milestones (the "Pre-Launch Milestone Payments") and up to an aggregate of \$57.3 million in additional milestone payments upon the achievement of (i) specified regulatory approvals for specified additional indications of XIPERE (including certain regulatory and commercial milestones if Bausch exercises its Option in the European Union) and (ii) specified levels of annual net sales (as defined in the Bausch License Agreement).
-Further, during the applicable royalty term, the Company will also be entitled to receive tiered royalties at increasing percentages, from the high-teens to twenty percent, based on XIPERE achieving certain annual net sales thresholds in the Original Territory, as well as a lower royalty on annual net sales of Other Products in the Original Territory and on annual net sales of XIPERE in the Additional Regions if Bausch exercises its Option, in each case subject to reductions in specified circumstances; provided that the Company will not receive any royalties on the first \$45.0 million of cumulative net sales of all products in the Original Territory.
+Pursuant to the Bausch License Agreement, Bausch paid the Company an upfront payment of \$5.0 million (the "Upfront Payment") in October 2019.
+In October 2021, the FDA approved XIPERE.
+The Company received \$5.0 million from Bausch as a result of the approval.
+In December 2021, \$10.0 million was recorded upon completion of pre-launch activities for XIPERE and payment was received in January 2022.
+In addition, Bausch has agreed to pay up to an aggregate of \$55.0 million in additional milestone payments upon the achievement of (i) specified regulatory approvals for specified additional indications of XIPERE and (ii) specified levels of annual net sales (as defined in the Bausch License Agreement).
+Further, during the applicable royalty term, the Company will also be entitled to receive tiered royalties at increasing percentages, from the high-teens to twenty percent, based on XIPERE achieving certain annual net sales thresholds in the Territory, in each case subject to reductions in specified circumstances; provided that the Company will not receive any royalties on the first \$45.0 million of cumulative net sales of all products in the Territory.
+Bausch launched XIPERE in the United States in the first quarter of 2022.